ibm-cloud-docs/bare-metal/classic-guest-os-lifecycle.md

 # Lifecycle for operating systems and add-ons
 {: #product-lifecycle-classic}

 In the lifecycle of a product, end of support (EOS) is the last date that {{site.data.keyword.cloud}} delivers standard support for a version or release of a product.
 The end of support date is aligned to the vendor and community support dates.
-It's also the effective date that the product ceases to exist (is deprecated) and can no longer be ordered or purchased.
+The EOS date is also the effective date that the product ceases to exist (is deprecated) and can no longer be ordered or purchased.
 See the following sections for operating system and add-on EOS dates for the Classic infrastructure.
 {: shortdesc}

 ## Operating system lifecycles